Another trip to the Appalachias

 “Well, I lost the mood to make funa Joe Bob when I got at least one stupid brother.”

 “Huh?
 Ya talkin’ about me?
-I oughta whack ya a good one”, the 3 one said.
+I oughta whack ya a good one ,” the first one said.

 He’d get his revenge on the Crawford boys though.
 He’d feed them from his mother’s place.
 Mother Mary’s was always full but the Sheriff wouldn’t eat there on a bet.
 He grew up eating that crap and swore he’d never eat her cooking again.